Shares Rebound on Signs of Progress in Battling Virus

 The S&P 500 is down 26.5% since its record set in February, reflecting the growing assumption that the economy is sliding into a sudden, extremely sharp recession.

-Traders are bracing for further potential doses of bad news: Potentially scary events on the calendar include Thursday’s weekly report on applications for unemployment benefits, which has been the closest thing to a real-time measure of how ferociously layoffs have swept the country.
+Traders are bracing for future updates including Thursday’s weekly report on applications for unemployment benefits, which has been the closest thing to a real-time measure of how ferociously layoffs have swept the country.
 Companies will also soon begin reporting their profits for the first three months of the year, with reporting season beginning in earnest in two weeks.

-Friday’s jobs report likely didn't fully capture the extent of the recent job losses, which have been accelerating by the day, because it collected data from before stay-at-home orders were widespread.

-But only a peak in the number of new coronavirus cases could lend some clarity on how deep and protracted the economic downturn will be.
+Analysts say that only a peak in the number of new coronavirus cases will bring some clarity on how deep and protracted the economic downturn will be.

 The United States has more than 377,000 confirmed cases of the virus, leading the worldwide tally of more than 1.27 million compiled by Johns Hopkins University.